Major reasons to serve this airport

 - Schiphol has proven to be a consistent winner of prestigious awards as passenger and cargo airport and for its airport marketing;

 - 500 companies located at Schiphol.

-Main cities: Amsterdam, Rotterdam, Eindhoven, Utrecht, The Hague, Maastricht, Breda, Groningen.
+Main cities: Amsterdam, Rotterdam, Eindhoven, Utrecht, The Hague, Maastricht, Breda and Groningen.

-Main attractions: Canal cruise Amsterdam, Anne Frankhuis, Van Gogh Museum, Rijksmuseum, Amsterdam Diamond Centre, Madurodam, Keukenhof, Delta Works, Zaanse Schans (Mills), Aalsmeer flower auction.
+Main attractions: Canal cruise Amsterdam, Anne Frankhuis, Van Gogh Museum, Rijksmuseum, Amsterdam Diamond Centre, Madurodam, Keukenhof, Delta Works, Zaanse Schans (Mills) and Aalsmeer flower auction.

 Marketing and other support

 The Aviation Marketing team is happy to get you started at AMS or to help you develop your existing AMS network.
 We provide you with ideas and suggestions, tailor-made marketing support, an incentive program and our unique “Open for Business” approach.
 To help you establish and maintain sustainable markets, we also involve partners such as:

 - National, regional and local tourism boards;

 - Cooperation with the destination you fly to/from;

 Together with our airline customers, we focus on what it is they need in creating sustainable markets.
 AMS has the right tools to help airlines operate to/from the Dutch market.
 We will provide you with: